-Financial Instruments has the meaning as defined in the FCA Glossary.
+Financial Instruments is as defined in the FCA Glossary.

-FUND means the rules contained in the Investment Funds Sourcebook published by the FCA as part of their handbook of rules made under the Act for the time being in force (as amended or replaced).
+FUND means the rules contained in the Investment Funds sourcebook published by the FCA as part of their Handbook of rules made under the Act as it may be amended, supplemented or replaced from time to time.